NetSuite FastTrack Toolkit (NFT) - v8.0.1

 Function autolog

 • Automatically log method entry/exit with arguments to the netsuite execution log.
-Call this method at the end of your script.
 Log entries are 'DEBUG' level by default but may be overridden as described below.

 If a function is passed, it wraps the function for logging.
 If a class is passed, it wraps all methods of the class for logging.